astronomer/docs/astro/develop-project.md

 ## Install Python packages from private sources

-Python packages can be installed from both public and private locations into your image.
+Python packages can be installed into your image from public and private locations.
 To install packages listed on private PyPI indices or a private git-based repository, you need to complete additional configuration in your project.

 Depending on where your private packages are stored, use one of the following setups to install these packages to an Astro project by customizing your Runtime image.